mkalin/jconcur/README.md

 the order in which the material is going to be covered.

 The Java source files require only the core Java JDK to compile and run.
-Some programs use Java SE 7 features (for example, underscores in numeric constants); hence, core Java 7 or greater is recommended strongly.
+Some programs use Java SE 7 and 8 features (for example, underscores in numeric constants and lambda expressions); hence, core Java 8 (or greater) is recommended strongly.

 Welcome to course.
 I hope you find the material as fascinating as I do.